emefff/IV2/README.md

 PV...present value

-When we enter this on IVEE2 we have different options.
+Entering this on IVEE2 we have different options.
 Making use of flash and RAM registers we may enter a formula in PRG mode like this:

 "0, STR, CLR, 0, RCL, 1, +, 0, RCR, POW, 1, RCL, *, 0, RCL, 1, +, 0, RCR, POW, 1, -, 0, RCL, /, 2, RCL, *, +, 3, RCL, -"

 First we store n in RAM reg nr.
 0, we CLR the stack, then enter the formula.
 When we put it on top in PRG mode, we can use FSOLV (fS internally) to solve for n at FV = 0, that is, we want to find the number of months we have to pay back the 100 bucks.
-For our example we use the follwing numbers:
+For our example we use the follwing numbers in 4 flash registers 0-3:

 i = 0.08 ("0.08 ENTER 0 STO")